Ria424/developers-animatesdk-docs/Document_object/Document8.md

 #### Usage

-document.addNewPrimitiveRectangle( boundingRectangle, roundness, [, bSuppressFill [, bSuppressStroke ]])
+Document.addNewPrimitiveRectangle(boundingRectangle, roundness, [, bSuppressFill [, bSuppressStroke ]])

 #### Parameters

-**rect** `Rectangle`; A rectangle that specifies the bounds within which the new rectangle primitive is added.
+**rect** `Rectangle`; Specifies the bounds within which the new rectangle primitive is added.
 For information on the format of *boundingRectangle*, see [Document.addNewRectangle()](../Document_object/Document10.md).

 **roundness** `integer`; An integer between 0 and 999 that represents the number of points used to specify how much the corners should be rounded.

-**bSuppressFill** `boolean`; A boolean value that, if set to true, causes the method to create the rectangle without a fill.
+**bSuppressFill** `boolean?false`; A boolean value that, if set to true, causes the method to create the rectangle without a fill.
 The default value is false.
 This parameter is optional.

-**bSuppressStroke** `boolean`; A boolean value that, if set to true, causes the method to create the rectangle without a stroke**.** The default value is false.
+**bSuppressStroke** `boolean?false`; A boolean value that, if set to true, causes the method to create the rectangle without a stroke**.** The default value is false.
 This parameter is optional.

 #### Returns